Gurobi/gurobi-logtools/README.md

     These are just examples using the [Plotly Python library](https://plotly.com/python/) - of course, any other plotting library of your choice can be used to work with these DataFrames.

+## Other top-level functions

+- **glt.register_custom_palette(name, colors)** : use this function to add custom palettes to the "Custom" group in the palette type field.
+The arguments should be a string, and list/tuple of hex strings respectively.

+- **glt.reset_custom_palettes()** : clears all custom palettes added

+- **glt.show_palettes()** : displays a colorful guide to plotly's built-in palettes

+- **glt.get_plotly_fig()** : use this function to access the underlying plotly figure.
+You can use this figure object to perform detailed customizations via the `Figure.update_layout`, `Figure.update_traces`, `Figure.update_xaxes`, and `Figure.update_yaxes` functions.

+- **glt.save_plot(filepath)** : use this function to save the plot to a range of formats including png, svg, pdf and html.
+The filetype is inferred from the extension of the filepath.
+Note that additional packages may be needed to be installed depending on the filetype.

 ## Excel
 Convert your log files to Excel worksheets right on the command-line: